 “I have a great idea for a film – where do I go from here?”

 This is one of the most common questions we get asked.
-Starting off as a writer in the film industry is tough, and advice can be hard to find.
+Starting out as a writer in the film industry is tough and advice can be hard to find.
 We hope to shed some light on the process below.

 If you are at the idea stage and wish to write your screenplay yourself, you will need to learn about the craft of screenwriting.
 There are hundreds of publications on the subject, or you can choose to attend a screenwriting course at a university, college or tertiary institution.

 - AUT University – Masters in Creative Writing for Screenwriters

 - International Institute of Modern Letters - MA in Creative Writing (scriptwriting)